eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/features/rbac.md

 ## Feature Configuration

 The feature can be configured by using Docker environment variables.
+The RBAC feature is only enabled in the AAS Web UI when the environment variables `KEYCLOAK_URL`, `KEYCLOAK_REALM`, and `KEYCLOAK_CLIENT_ID` are set.

 When using **Docker Run** you can set the environment variables like this: